-In the Central Zone, boll weevil trap captures have been reduced following the fall diapause phase of the program in 2000, and the first season-long phase in 2001.
-The 2001 season-long overall mean number of adult boll weevils captured per trap per week was significantly less than in the 2000 season.
-The mean number for 2001 was 0.40, and in 2000 it was 16.20, a reduction of 97.45% in 2001 as compared to 2000 (Figure 10).
+In the Central Zone, boll weevil trap captures have been reduced following the fall diapause phase of the program in 2000, and the season-long phases in 2001 and 2002.
+The 2002 season-long overall mean number of adult boll weevils captured per trap per week was significantly less than in the 2000 season.
+The mean number for 2002 was 0.32, in 2001 it was 0.41, and in 2000 it was 15.66, a reduction of 97.86% in 2002 as compared to 2000 (Figure 9).
+Due to boll weevil migration from the Northeast Delta Zone (currently not in an eradication program) and increased survival of boll weevils located in the no-fly zone (30 miles radius of the Memphis International Airport) where flying was prohibited for over six weeks during the critical fall period following the 9-11-01 tragedy, weevil numbers were reduced at decreased rate when compared with other Arkansas Eradication Zones.

-As indicated by the boll weevil damage survey conducted the first week of September 2001, percent boll weevil damaged cotton fruit was significantly less in counties located within the Central Zone compared to levels in counties outside active eradication zones.
-The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Central Zone was 1.6 %, which represents a significant difference when compared to 34.3% damage calculated for the cotton growing counties outside active eradication zones (Figure 6).
+As indicated by a boll weevil damage survey conducted the first week of September 2002, percent boll weevil damaged cotton fruit was significantly less in counties located within the Central Zone compared to levels in counties outside active eradication zones.
+The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Central Zone was 0.36 %, which represents a significant difference when compared to 59.6% damage calculated for the cotton growing counties outside active eradication zones (Figure 5).

-Trap line data also indicated significant differences between boll weevil trap catches in the Central Zone when compared to the grid trapping captures from the Northeast Delta Zone.
-The overall season-long mean number of adult weevils captured in the Central Zone trap line per trap per week for the 2001 growing season was 0.53 (Figure 8).
+Trap line data also indicated differences between boll weevil trap catches in the Central Zone when compared to the trap line captures from the Northeast Delta Zone.
+The overall season-long mean number of adult weevils captured in the Central Zone trap line per trap per week for the 2002 growing season was 1.55 (Figure 7).

 The overall mean number of treatments during the diapause phase of 2000 was 6.55 applications per acre.
-The season-long mean number of treatments in 2001 was 12.80 applications per acre (Figure 11).
+The season-long mean number of treatments in 2002 was 10.88 and in 2001 it was 12.80 applications per acre (Figure 10).
+Treatments were reduced by 15.0% when applications made in 2002 were compared with 2001.